Zara owner Inditex to join Tmall to reach more Chinese shoppers

-Tmall is run by Chinese e-commerce giant Alibaba, which last year handled more than 1.5 trillion yuan ($240 billion) of transactions for 231 million active users across its three main Chinese online marketplaces - more than Amazon and eBay Inc combined.
+Tmall is run by Chinese e-commerce giant Alibaba IPO-ALIB.N, which last year handled more than 1.5 trillion yuan ($240 billion) of transactions for 231 million active users across its three main Chinese online marketplaces - more than Amazon and eBay Inc combined.

 Tmall offers virtual store fronts to merchants who set their own prices and handle their own logistics for nearly everything but payments.
 Other Western brands to join TMall recently include Britain's Burberry and ASOS.